[ASC-media] Entries open for The Australian Innovation Challenge

 Please distribute throughout your organisation

-Entries are open for the $65,000 The Australian Innovation Challenge, honouring excellence in fields from minerals and energy to environmental science and community services.
+Entries are open for the $65,000 The Australian Innovation Challenge awards, honouring excellence in fields from minerals and energy to ICT and community services.

-Now is your chance to showcase your bright idea by entering the awards, which are run by The Australian in association with Shell with the support of the federal Department of Industry and Science.
+Now is your chance to showcase your bright idea by entering the Challenge, which is run by The Australian in association with Shell.

-As previous winners and finalists attest, the Challenge, now in its fifth year, is helping to drive breakthroughs through to commercialisation or adoption.
+As previous winners and finalists attest, the awards, now in their fourth year, are helping to drive breakthroughs to commercialisation or adoption.
+This year, we have introduced a Young Innovators category open to students under the age of 21.
+It carries a $5000 cash prize.

-Innovation policy expert Terry Cutler is chairing a panel of leaders from the science community, industry and government who will judge the awards.
+Innovation policy expert Dr Terry Cutler is chairing a panel of leaders from the science community, industry and government judging the awards.

-Past entrants are already reaping the benefits of the awards – prestige and ongoing publicity in Australia’s national daily newspaper as well as much-needed prize money.
+Some entrants are already reaping the benefits of the awards – prestige and ongoing publicity in Australia’s main national daily newspaper as well as much-needed prize money.

-The online entry form and details of the awards, including category definitions, the judging criteria, the judging panel, supplementary material requirements, the entry procedure, rules and stories on past winners, are available at: http://www.theaustralian.com.au/innovationchallenge
+The online entry form and details of the awards, including category definitions, the judging criteria, the judging panel, supplementary material requirements, the entry procedure, rules and stories on past winners, are on the awards website at http://www.theaustralian.com.au/innovationchallenge

 The five professional categories open to specialists (including scientists, engineers, technologists, educators and innovators in community services) are: